selckin/json-repair/README.md

   * Patch the missing outermost parentheses;
   * Patch the lack of quotation marks for strings in individual scenarios;
   * Provide the number of custom patching attempts.
+* Implement the function of extracting JSON from text strings:
+  * Extract the strings that conform to the JSON format;
+  * And support the limited repair of the extracted strings.

 ## Benchmark

 You can conduct performance tests in more scenarios by running [BenchmarkTests](https://github.com/HAibiiin/json-repair/blob/main/src/test/java/io/github/haibiiin/json/repair/BenchmarkTests.java).

-The benchmark based on the current version 0.2.2 as follows:
+The benchmark based on the current version 0.3.0 as follows:

 ```
 --AverageTime --NANOSECONDS --Warmup-5-1-SECONDS